twoBirds/twobirds/README.md

 - add lib file twobirds.js to your html head
 - add data-tb="myapp/body.js" to your html body tag
 - reload and see what happens (you should get an error message in the network tab)
-- ok, create and add the file missing like so:
+- ok, add the file missing like so:

 myapp/body.js:

-tb.nameSpace('myapp').body={
+tb.nameSpace('myapp', true).body={ // ,true creates the namespace if it is not there

-  name: 'myapp.body'
+  name: 'myapp.body'    // so you can find it using the selector, and easily identify it when debugging

 }

 - reload